ssokolow/quicktile/docs/commands.rst

 ``move-to-top``
 ^^^^^^^^^^^^^^^

-Move the active window to the top edge of the screen without altering its shape.
+Move the active window to the center of the top edge of the screen without altering its shape.

 .. image:: diagrams/png/move-to-top.png
    :alt: diagram